-The ideas of deep ecology came about against the background of the nascent Environmentalism of the 1960's.
-Deep ecology is primarily associated with Norwegian philosopher Arne Naess (1912 - 2009).
-The 'Deep' in deep ecology refers to a fundamental or wise questioning of attitudes to nature.
-Deep ecology questions the root causes of the degeneration of the variety and richness of the world.
-It calls for a more enlightened approach for humanity to live within the bounds of Nature rather than to depend on technological fixes as remedies for our exploitation / destruction of nature.
+Deep ecology is primarily associated with Norwegian philosopher Arne Naess (1912 - 2009) and its ideas stem from the nascent environmentalism of the 1960's.
+The 'Deep' in deep ecology refers to a fundamental or wise questioning of attitudes to Nature.
+Deep ecology calls for a more enlightened approach for humanity to live within the bounds of Nature rather than be dependent on technological fixes as remedies for our exploitation and ensuing destruction of nature.

 Arne Naess.
-In 1973 he coined the term 'Deep Ecology', which contrasts with 'shallow ecology'.
+He coined the term 'Deep Ecology'.

-Naess coined the term deep ecology in 1973 in contrast to shallow ecology, a lesser form of environmentalism and typical of societies worldwide today.
-The nature of shallow ecology has a utilitarian and anthropocentric attitude, based on materialism and consumerism.
+Naess coined the term deep ecology in contrast to shallow ecology, typical of societies worldwide today.
 Shallow ecology focuses on using the world's natural resources for unlimited human growth and comes up with technological solutions to offset environmental problems thus made.
-For example, shallow ecology promotes recycling of commercial and industrial waste instead of emphasising the prevention of the generation of waste in the first place.
-Again, shallow ecology supports placing ever increasing demands on the land to produce more food instead of stressing the improvement of human birth control to reduce human numbers.
+For instance, shallow ecology promotes recycling of commercial and industrial waste instead of emphasising the prevention of waste.
+Shallow ecology supports increasing demands on the land to produce more food instead of stressing human birth control to reduce human numbers.